IRS Form 8826: Disabled Access Credit

 ADA compliance support built into a better website platform.

-CMS Max Ultimate gives small businesses a powerful website platform with advanced CMS features, performance-focused hosting, eCommerce tools, support, and ADA compliance value in one monthly plan.
+CMS Max Ultimate gives small businesses an all-in-one website platform that combines advanced CMS features, performance-focused hosting, eCommerce tools, dedicated support, and built-in accessibility support in one monthly plan.

 Ultimate Plan